THE CHILDREN'S HOLOCAUST MEMORIAL

 In 2010 the collection was completed with the counting of the 1,500,000th button.
 By this stage the students had already planned the next phase of their project, which was to ensure the collection was used as both a memorial and a catalyst for education.

-Designs for a memorial were proposed and the project moved into a phase of fundraising.
-This stage of the project was championed by two significant patrons: British humanitarian Sir Nicholas Winton (who saved the lives of 669 mostly Jewish children by organising their evacuation in trains from Czechoslovakia to the United Kingdom during the summer of 1939) and acclaimed New Zealand author Dame Joy Cowley.
+Designs for a memorial were proposed and the project moved into a fundraising phase, with patrons, British humanitarian Sir Nicholas Winton and acclaimed New Zealand author Dame Joy Cowley.
 Both Sir Nicholas and Dame Joy donated buttons to the Children's Holocaust Memorial.

-The Moriah Button Project featured in a 2012 edition of the New Zealand School Journal, and was used as an illustration for National Standards in Reading (Yr 7).
+The Button Project featured in a 2012 edition of the New Zealand School Journal, and was used as an illustration for National Standards in Year 7 reading.

 In 2010 the collection was completed with the counting of the 1,500,000th button.
 By this stage the students had already planned the next phase of their project, which was to ensure the collection was used as both a memorial and a catalyst for education.

-Designs for a memorial were proposed and the project moved into a phase of fundraising.
-This stage of the project was championed by two significant patrons: British humanitarian Sir Nicholas Winton (who saved the lives of 669 mostly Jewish children by organising their evacuation in trains from Czechoslovakia to the United Kingdom during the summer of 1939) and acclaimed New Zealand author Dame Joy Cowley.
+Designs for a memorial were proposed and the project moved into a fundraising phase, with patrons, British humanitarian Sir Nicholas Winton and acclaimed New Zealand author Dame Joy Cowley.
 Both Sir Nicholas and Dame Joy donated buttons to the Children's Holocaust Memorial.

 Other notable supporters included: